Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose: 'Deterministically repair a candidate recipe against a Guardian master.'
-It specifies the action (repair), the resource (candidate recipe), and the nature (deterministic, no LLM).
-It distinguishes itself from sibling tools like verify_recipe (which likely only verifies) by describing the repair process and what is auto-applied.
+The description clearly states the tool's function with a specific verb and resource: 'Deterministically repair a candidate recipe against a Guardian master.'
+It distinguishes itself from siblings like verify_recipe by focusing on repair and applying machine-actionable corrections.
+The scope is explicit and unambiguous.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.